Two Monsoons

 Ceramics and fabric • 2023

-I often engage in reshaping/reconstruction of myself with the aim of considering the dissonance between my awareness of my own identity and a wider understanding of self.
-I examine my body, often through the clay, which reappears disjointed and incomplete in my installations.
-Through this ritual performance, I arrive at a self-awareness that is non-linguistic, “arational” and similar to Bergsonian introspection – embodied.
+Perera often engages in reshaping/reconstruction of herself with the aim of considering the dissonance between her awareness of her own identity and a wider understanding of self.
+She examines her body, often through clay, which reappears disjointed and incomplete in her installations.
+Through this ritual performance, she arrives at a self-awareness that is non-linguistic, “arational” and similar to Bergsonian introspection – embodied.

 Stamps on Coarse Skin